Samson & Goliath

 Samson & Goliath, also known as Young Samson, is an American animated television series produced by Hanna-Barbera Productions for NBC, where it debuted on September 9, 1967.
 Primarily sponsored by General Mills, who controlled the distribution rights through its agency Dancer Fitzgerald Sample, Samson & Goliath was retitled Young Samson in April 1968 to avoid confusion with the stop-motion Christian television series Davey and Goliath.

 Twenty-six 12-minute episodes of the series were produced, six of which no longer exist.
 Samson & Goliath cartoons were paired with other General Mills-sponsored shows such as Tennessee Tuxedo and Go Go Gophers to form a full half-hour for their original network broadcasts.
 Young Samson was later shown in syndication with The Space Kidettes as The Space Kidettes and Young Samson, distributed by The Program Exchange.
 The rights were acquired by Warner Bros.
 Television Distribution when it became rights owner of the Hanna-Barbera catalog.

 The series was the only Dancer Fitzgerald Sample-sponsored cartoon to be outsourced to Hanna-Barbera; the agency's in-house studio, Gamma Productions, had closed shortly before the series began.
-(It was also the only cartoon in the DFS portfolio not to be created either by Jay Ward Productions or by Total Television.)
+It was also the only cartoon in the DFS portfolio not to be created either by Jay Ward Productions or by Total Television.

 Plot

 The show follows the adventures of a teenager named Samson and his dog, Goliath as they ride around the country on a motorbike.
 Whenever trouble arises, usually in the form of a menacing mega villain or evil scientist, Samson transforms himself into a superhero version of the biblical Samson by hitting his golden wristbands together.
-A second slam transforms Goliath into a super-powered lion.
+A second slam transforms Goliath into a superpowered lion.
 He can also direct shock waves from his wristbands, and by twisting his bracelets, can increase his and Goliath's powers to far greater levels.

-Similar shows

-Samson & Goliath is similar in format to other Hanna-Barbera adventure shows such as Space Ghost, Moby Dick and Mighty Mightor, and Shazzan in its pacing, plots, voices, music and art direction.
-Many of these characters were developed for CBS by comics artist Alex Toth, but Samson was on NBC.

-This show is very similar to a 1980s cartoon show, He-Man and the Masters of the Universe.
-Like Samson, teenage Prince Adam turns into the adult, muscular superhero He-Man by way of a magical artifact.
-Like Samson's Goliath, Adam's pet tiger Cringer also turns into the bigger, stronger and tougher Battle Cat.
-Both Samson & Goliath and He-Man (along with Moby Dick and Mighty Mightor) bear similarities to an earlier property, the Fawcett Comics (later DC Comics) superhero Captain Marvel.
-Samson striking bracelets on his wrists to transform himself is identical to how Rick Jones exchanges places with the Marvel Comics version of Captain Marvel in the late 1960s and the early 1970s.